gianm/druid/docs/content/ingestion/intro.md

 of data will be in-flight on MiddleManager nodes relative to the larger amount of historical data being served from Historical nodes.

+All Druid datasources are partitioned by time.
+Each data ingestion method must acquire a write lock on a particular time range when loading data, so no two methods can operate on the same time range of the same datasource at the same time.
+However, two data ingestion methods _can_ operate on different time ranges of the same datasource at the same time.
+For example, you can do a batch backfill from Hadoop while also doing a real-time load from Kafka, so long as the backfill data and the real-time data do not need to be written to the same time partitions.
+(If they do, the real-time load will take priority.)

 It is important to recognize that even though Druid uses deep storage as a backup of your data, Historical nodes must prefetch all active segments to their local disks before any queries are served.
 This means that Druid never needs to access deep storage during a query, helping it offer the best query latencies possible.
 It also means that you must